Skip to content

 This is putting considerable strain on leadership.
 So much so that our research reveals only 59% of executives are confident in how their organization handles change.
 This figure alone is concerning, but the situation worsens at the manager level.
 Managers, who are typically responsible for implementing changes initiated by senior executives, show even less confidence (54%) in the organization’s ability to handle change.

-Roughly 4 in 10 employees don’t understand the reasons for changes taking place within their organizations and, perhaps more importantly, don’t understand how those changes will impact them.
-This is partly due to the fact that companies are shifting priorities and initiatives so quickly, it's becoming increasingly hard for employees to keep up.
-It is also due to the fact that managers are more overloaded than ever, as they struggle to execute the strategic initiatives of their leadership team while balancing the day-to-day tasks of keeping their teams afloat.
+Roughly 4 in 10 employees don't understand the reasons for changes taking place within their organizations and, perhaps more importantly, don't understand how those changes will impact them.
+Companies are shifting priorities and initiatives so quickly that it's becoming increasingly hard for employees to keep up.

 Change management and drivers of engagement

 Across the organizations that Perceptyx partners with, effective change management and the ability of organizations to support employees in adapting to change are now the biggest barriers — and, by extension, opportunities — to sustaining engagement.
 Employees who are highly engaged are far more likely to believe that their company does a good job of managing through change, compared to their counterparts.
 Confidence in senior management is very much an extension of the above two, as employees look to their leaders for direction and support in managing through change.
+Effective change leadership goes beyond managing timelines and processes.
+It requires leaders to focus on how people experience disruption and to remove the personal and professional barriers that stand in the way of adaptation.

 In short, how we handle change has always mattered, but it has never mattered more than it does today.